TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 }
 ```

-* Onto the next error
+On to the next error.

 ```
 │ src/App.tsx(2,8): error TS2882: Cannot find module or type declarations for side-effect import of '@candidstartup/react-spreadsheet/VirtualSpreadsheet.css'.
 │ src/App.tsx(3,8): error TS2882: Cannot find module or type declarations for side-effect import of './App.css'.
 ```

-* This is caused by the following statements in one of my React sample apps
+This is caused by the following statements in one of my React sample apps.

 ```ts
 import '@candidstartup/react-spreadsheet/VirtualSpreadsheet.css';
 import './App.css';
 ```

-* Obviously, these imports aren't TypeScript source code.
+Obviously, these imports aren't TypeScript source code.
 They're a signal to the bundler to include these CSS files when the application is built.
 In previous versions of TypeScript these "side-effect imports" were ignored by the compiler.
 Now you need to tell the compiler to ignore them.
 The recommended approach is to add a generic module declaration to a `.d.ts` file that is pulled into each compile.
 Luckily, I already have one of those for CSS modules which is easy to extend.

 ```ts
 declare module '*.module.css' {